An explicit spectral decomposition of the ADRT: Numerical experiments

-We add uncorrelated uniform random noise of amplitude $0.1$.
-The results are shown in the top row of \cref{fig:add_noise}. {\tt alg} show dramatic loss of accuracy, the errors render the image unrecognizable. {\tt spife} inverse contains about {\tt 1e-1} error performing better than {\tt spife-sq} with errors around {\tt 6e-1}.
-This is attributable to the fact that cross-quadrant level $m=1$ decomposition (\cref{thm:spd}) tends to project out the unstable modes, with a stabilizing effect.
+The noise levels were chosen to result in similar orders of inversion error for {\tt spife}.
+Since the stability of SPIFE depends on the image size, different levels of noise were used for different $N$.
+We add uncorrelated uniform random noise of amplitude $0.01$ for the random image used in Fig.~\ref{fig:inv}(a).
+The results are shown in Fig.~\ref{fig:add_noise}(a). {\tt alg} shows dramatic loss of accuracy; the errors render the image unrecognizable.
+The {\tt spife} inverse contains about {\tt 1e-4} error, performing better than {\tt spife-sq} with errors around {\tt 5e-4}.
+This is attributable to the fact that cross-quadrant level $m=1$ decomposition (Thm.~\ref{thm:spd}) tends to project out the unstable modes, with a stabilizing effect.

-We perturb the image with normal noise with $\sigma =${\tt1e-5}.
-The results are shown in the middle row of \cref{fig:add_noise}.
+Next, we perturb the smooth wave packet pulse image with $N=128$ used in Fig.~\ref{fig:inv} (b) with normal noise with $\sigma =${\tt1e-5}.
+The results are shown in Fig.~\ref{fig:add_noise}(b).
 In this case, the behavior is similar to that of the uniform noise.
 The difference between {\tt spife} and {\tt spife-sq} is more dramatic, due to the additional growth of an instability through $7$ single-quadrant levels versus $4$.

-We perturb a single pixel in the ADRT data by adding to it a value of {\tt 1e-7}.
-The results are shown in the bottom row of \cref{fig:add_noise}.
-This examples highlights the difference between {\tt alg} and the new variants {\tt spife} and {\tt spife-sq}.
-The perturbed pixel does not affect the algebraically exact inverse, since the exact formula relies on local calculations and the perturbed pixel in this case is positioned in a way that the other pixels are not affected globally.
+Finally, we perturb the truncated Gaussian image with $N=128$ from Fig.~\ref{fig:inv}(c) by adding to a single pixel in the ADRT data by a value of {\tt 1e-7}.
+The results are shown in Fig.~\ref{fig:add_noise}(c).
+This example highlights the difference between {\tt alg} and the new variants {\tt spife} and {\tt spife-sq}.
+The perturbed pixel does not affect the algebraically exact inverse, since the exact formula relies on local calculations and the perturbed pixel in this case is positioned in such a way that the other pixels are not affected globally.
 For the spectral pseudo-inverses, however, the local perturbation effect is global, exciting high-frequency modes for the quadrant where the perturbed pixel was placed.

-Taking the randomized image in the previous experiments (used in the top row of \cref{fig:add_noise}), we perform a test for various noise levels.
-The result is shown in \cref{fig:noise_levels}: {\tt spife} is overall more accurate compared the other non-iterative inverses.
+Taking the randomized image in the previous experiments (used in the top row of Fig.~\ref{fig:add_noise}), we perform a test for various noise levels.
+The result is shown in Fig.~\ref{fig:noise_levels}: {\tt spife} is overall more accurate compared to the other non-iterative inverses.

-Finally, we illustrate the growth of numerical error during the repeated pseudo-inverses throughout the levels for the smooth image of higher resolution $256 \times 256$, as shown in \cref{fig:error_growth}.
+Finally, we illustrate the growth of numerical error during the repeated pseudo-inverses throughout the levels for the smooth image of higher resolution $256 \times 256$, as shown in Fig.~\ref{fig:error_growth}.